matwilso/matwilso.github.io/_drafts/sim2real.md

 <!-- TOOD: make this a different type of quote, ~where it is just indented and in quote font-->

+What does the future of sim2real look like?
+Does sim2real have a future?

 Sim2real seems like a decent bet to me.

 There are other ways you might collect the experience